 - Use proper grammar.
 Not #YoureCool but #YouAreCool since #You’reCool will look like #You

 Go ahead, try it!
-But don’t forget to actually engage within the content of the rest of the tweet, otherwise the hash tag is just a lonely signpost.
+And let us know your thoughts in the Comments below.
+But don’t forget to actually engage within the rest of the content, otherwise the hashtag is just a lonely signpost.